FrameXX/melody-generator/README.md

 # Melody generator

 This is a code for ESP8266 board that has a passive buzzer connected.
-This code works with PlatformIO.
+This code was made in PlatformIO environment.
 The ESP8266 is able to play a melody (an array of tones) that was send to respective [ntfy.sh](https://ntfy.sh) topic.
 The default topic is [melody-generator](https://ntfy.sh/melody-generator).

 ## Message structure